AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-azcopy.md

 20150101,1,3
 ```

+> [!NOTE]
-> [AZURE.NOTE] It is important to remember that bcp.exe does not support the UTF-8 file encoding.
+> It is important to remember that bcp.exe does not support the UTF-8 file encoding.
 Please use ASCII files or UTF-16 encoded files when using bcp.exe.

 ### Step 3: Connect and import the data
 Using bcp, you can connect and import the data using the following command replacing the values as appropriate: